-AUTHORITY FOR ISSUANCE...
-The Obligations are issued as special obligations of the City, and are being issued pursuant to the general laws of the State of Texas, particularly Chapters 1502 and 1207, Texas Government Code, as amended, Article XIII, Section 1 of the City's Home Rule Charter and separate ordinances (the " 2013A Ordinance" and the "2013B Ordinance") passed by the City Council, and are special obligations of the City of Arlington, Texas (the "City"), payable, both as to principal and interest, solely from and secured by a first lien on and pledge of the Net Revenues of the Water and Wastewater System (the "System").
+AUTHORITY FOR ISSUANCE OF THE 2014B BONDS...
+The 2014B Bonds are issued as special obligations of the City, and are being issued pursuant to the general laws of the State of Texas, particularly Chapter 1207, Texas Government Code, as amended, Article XIII, Section 1 of the City's Home Rule Charter and an ordinance (the "2014B Ordinance") passed by the City Council, and are special obligations of the City of Arlington, Texas (the "City"), payable, both as to principal and interest, solely from and secured by a lien on and pledge of the Net Revenues of the Water and Wastewater System (the "System").

-SECURITY AND RATE COVENANT...
-The Bonds, together with certain outstanding previously issued bonds (the "Outstanding Bonds") and any additional parity bonds which may be issued in the future (the "Additional Bonds"), constitute special obligations of the City payable as to principal and interest solely from and secured by a pledge of and a first lien on the Net Revenues of the System (see "SELECTED PROVISIONS OF THE ORDINANCE - Definitions").
+SECURITY AND RATE COVENANT...The Bonds, together with certain outstanding previously issued bonds (the "Outstanding Bonds") and any additional parity bonds which may be issued in the future (the "Additional Bonds"), constitute special obligations of the City payable as to principal and interest solely from and secured by a pledge of and a lien on the Net Revenues of the System (see "SELECTED PROVISIONS OF THE ORDINANCE - Definitions").
 The Bonds are not general obligations of the City, Tarrant County or the State of Texas.
 Neither the full faith and credit nor the taxing power of the City, Tarrant County or the State of Texas is pledged to the payment of the Bonds.